Remote Monitoring - A unified view for auditing, detecting and recording relevant key management security events

 Audit Administrator

 It should also be noted that the audit administrator should not have access to any operational key other than their own keys.
-The unauthorized modification of a Key Management System can be detected using tools that run on a secure platform and monitor any modification to a file such as changes to the file content hash value or changes to a file’s attributes.
+The unauthorized modification of a Key Management System can be detected using tools that run on a secure platform and monitor any modification to a file, such as changes to the file content hash value or changes to a file’s attributes.

-New Call-to-actionA layered system of protections is often built into a Key Management System.
+New Call-to-actionA layered system of protection is often built into a Key Management System.
 When protective mechanisms are built into the system, they need to be protected from the same threats as the system itself.

 Automated Monitoring Tools